Water supply and sanitation in Chile: Water use

 Water use has gradually decreased since 1998.
 An estimated 96% of water consumption is measured, resulting in precise information concerning water consumption.
-In 2006, the total water consumption was 958 million m³.
-Therefore each customer used on average of 19.9 m³ per month, resulting in 196 litres daily p/capita.
+In 2006, the total water consumption was 958 million m^{3}.
+Therefore, each customer used on average of 19.9 m^{3} per month, resulting in 196 litres daily p/capita.
 Water consumption is highest in the capital region, ranging from 44m³/month (Aguas Cordillera) to 125m³/month (Aguas de Manquehue).

 History and recent developments

 The Chilean water supply and sanitation sector today are recognized with one of the best coverage and quality levels in Latin America.
 One of the reasons was a gradual and lasting extension of infrastructure which began in the 1970s.
 In the 1990s, most utilities improved their economic efficiency and became self-financing companies, some of which have been transferred to the private sector.

 Before 1977: A fragmented sector structure

 Before 1977, urban water and sewer services in Chile were provided by a multitude of public entities.
 The largest entity was the Sanitation Department (Dirección de Obras Sanitarias, DOS) of the Ministry of Public Works, which was in charge of service provision in towns outside of the two largest cities, Santiago and Valparaíso.
 In these two cities, municipal utilities were responsible for service provision.
 The Ministry of Agriculture and the Ministry of Housing and Urban Development also had water and sanitation departments.
 To guarantee its operation, the service was directly subsidised by the national government.